ArabianCoconut/Moneycontrol_api/README.md

 Notes:
 * This API is not affiliated with moneycontrol.com in any way.
-* Master branch is for Docker implementation and Local branch is for local implementation.
+* Master branch is for Docker deploy and Local branch is for local deploy.

 ## How to use api
 ```shell